tony-dinh/music-player/README.md

 ### Running

-If you want to run the app, then execute the following command in your terminal at at the project ROOT:
+If you want to run the app, then execute the following command in your terminal at the project ROOT:
 ```
 npm install && npm install-dep && node db.js && npm run build && npm start
 ```